toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [subs](https://github.com/0x4f53/subs) - Grab valid subdomains, resolve them, split them and more.
 * [tuir](https://gitlab.com/Chocimier/tuir) - Browse Reddit from your terminal.
 * [wiki-tui](https://github.com/Builditluc/wiki-tui) - A simple and easy to use Wikipedia Text User Interface.
+* [Wikipedia-Command-Line-Interface](https://github.com/DaDevMikey/Wikipedia-Command-Line-Interface) - Use wikipedia in your command prompt.
 * [wikit](https://github.com/KorySchneider/wikit) - A command line program for getting Wikipedia summaries easily.

 ## <a name="organizers"></a>Organizers and calendars